FAQs about Anterior-Posterior Vaginal Repair

 - Uncomfortable sex after surgery especially when Anterior and Posterior Vaginal Wall Repairs are done together.

 - A 30% chance of further surgery especially with prolapse.
 This may be prevented and kept to a minimal by taking adequate period of rest after surgery.
 Avoid lifting heavy objects, coughing, straining the bowels, and constipation.

-What are the possible problems after discharge?
+What are the possible problems after the Anterior-Posterior Vaginal Repair?